critical-path/py-forks/README.md

 ## Dependencies

-py-forks requires Python 3.x as well as the pip, click, requests, pytest, pytest-cov, and responses packages.
+py-forks requires Python 3.x as well as the pip, click, requests, pycodestyle, pylint, pytest-cov, and responses packages.

-## Installing py-forks (with test cases and testing dependencies)
+## Installing py-forks with test cases and testing dependencies

 1. Clone or download this repository.